[vc_row][vc_column][vc_column_text]

 A person can learn all they need to know about conducting property inspections by simply reading over our guidelines and following the instructions on the work orders.
 Because we have so many different clients, we have different client requirements.
 We will show you what each of our clients want when completing their property inspections.

-Once you read over our guidelines, you will have a general knowledge of how to conduct our inspections.
+Once you read over our guidelines, you will have a general knowledge of on how to conduct our inspections.
 Once you read over our Client Specific instructions (after you agree to conduct our inspections, password protected), you will know what is required of you and how to complete our inspections.
-This job is simply a matter of reading and following instructions, driving to the properties, snapping your photos, filling out the form on your cell phone app, and then hitting the upload button, done.
+This job is simply a matter of reading and following instructions, driving to the properties, snapping your photos, filling out the form on your cell phone app and then hitting the upload button, done.

-To help you become even more successful in our industry, we will list several other companies that may hire you for the same type of service.
+To help you become even more successful in our industry we will provide you with lists of several other companies that may hire you for the same type of services.
 Getting hired by them will be up to you.
-Although many of our inspectors only work for NMFS, if you want to make more money in this business, you will no doubt need to add more clients.
-You will be a sole proprietor of your own little business.
+Although many of our inspectors only work for NMFS, if you want to make more money in this business you will no doubt need to add more clients.
+You will be a sole-proprietor of your own little business.
 No licenses required, no degrees, no tests.
 You become your own home-based business and will be entitled to all the tax write-offs as any other business.
-Your mileage, cell phone, cell phone bill, internet bill, and the square footage of the room in your home where you set up your office are all tax deductions, just like any other business.
+Your mileage, your cell phone, your cell phone bill, your internet bill, the square footage of the room in your home where you set up your office, are all tax deductions just like any other business.

-The more clients you have, the more money you make, just like any other business.
+The more clients you have the more money you make, just like any other business.

 Duties of a Field Inspector (a.k.a.
 Property Inspector)

 NMFS does not engage in any type of debit or money collection services whatsoever.
 In order to ask questions about why a person is late on their house payments or to get current phone numbers, places of employment etc., you have to have a debt collectors license.
 We do not do that type of interview.
 We are not debt collectors, and we don’t want to be either.
 We’d rather not talk to any of them to tell you the truth.
-We do not have any financial information about them, and it’s none of our business.
+We do not have any financial information about them and it’s none of our business.
 We do not need to know their reason for missing mortgage payments because their grandmother took all their money and lost it at the casino.
 All we do is the property inspection and leave a message for them in a sealed envelope for them to call their mortgage company.
 Every door has a crack.
-Slip the envelope in the crack, snap a photo of it, and be finished.
+Slip the envelope in the crack, snap a photo of it and be finished.

-We represent banks, mortgage companies, and other financial institutions.
+We represent banks, mortgage companies and other financial institutions.
 We do not receive financial information nor do we solicit financial information from the homeowner.
 We are very much like mail carriers who deliver a message/envelope to the homeowner.
 Instead of putting it in the mailbox (illegal), we take it to the door.

 Field Inspectors often visit the same properties month after month, especially foreclosed properties.
-Depending on the type of inspection, the Field Inspector may be required to enter vacant properties using a key contained within a lockbox at the property or your own set of HUD keys.
+Depending on the type of inspection, the Field Inspector may be required to enter vacant properties using a key contained within a lock-box at the property, or key provided by NMFS.

 We also inform our clients if a property becomes vacant by providing proof of its vacancy.
 This is accomplished by asking and verifying with neighbors (if necessary), that the property we are inspecting is actually vacant.
 Additional proofs of vacancy are the photos taken through the window showing vacancy.
 A few years ago our United States Congress passed a regulation that the person doing the inspection has to sign a Vacancy Certification showing that you verified the property to be actually vacant.
-This is just a short form you fill out, snap a photo of it, and then throw it away.
+This is just a short form you fill out, snap a photo of it and then throw it away.

 Cell Phone App Utilized: InspectorADE (IA)